-The aggregate intrinsic value of options exercised for the years ended December 31, 2023, 2022, and 2021 was \$373.4 million, \$423.3 million, and \$2,548.3 million, respectively.
+The aggregate intrinsic value of options exercised for the years ended December 31, 2024, 2023, and 2022 was \$530.0 million, \$373.4 million, and \$423.3 million, respectively.
 Aggregate intrinsic value represents the difference between the exercise price of the options and the estimated fair value of the Company's Class A common stock at the time of exercise.
-The aggregate grant-date fair value of options that vested during the years ended December 31, 2023, 2022, and 2021 was \$51.9 million, \$64.1 million, and \$79.9 million, respectively.
+The aggregate grant-date fair value of options that vested during the years ended December 31, 2024, 2023, and 2022 was \$23.5 million, \$51.9 million, and \$64.1 million, respectively.

-As of December 31, 2023, the Company had \$26.9 million of unrecognized stock-based compensation related to unvested options, which is expected to be recognized over a weighted-average remaining requisite service period of 1.0 year.
+As of December 31, 2024, the Company had \$2.6 million of unrecognized stock-based compensation related to unvested options, which is expected to be recognized over a weighted-average remaining requisite service period of less than one year.